uldtot/wcioShop/README.md

 I would like help with this.
 If you want to help, I would like any help I can get.
 This can be coding, design, translation, testing, and I'm sure a lot more.

+## Themes
+Currently there is no plan to make a default theme with all functions included.
+What you see on the live site example are just to show what can be done.

 ## Documentation
 There will be made several documentations.
 All can be found at link below: